MidnightDreamerX17/skill20/Magic/R/ReducePerson.md

 All equipment worn or carried by a creature is similarly reduced by the spell.

-MOther magical properties of weapons and ammunition are not affected by this spell.
+Other magical properties of weapons and ammunition are not affected by this spell.
 Any reduced item that leaves the reduced creature’s possession (including a projectile or thrown weapon) instantly returns to its normal size.

 Multiple magical effects that reduce size do not stack.